 What's going on with Ezra Miller?
 A look at the ongoing scandals

+"Having recently gone through a time of intense crisis, I now understand that I am suffering complex mental health issues and have begun ongoing treatment," Miller said in a statement.

+Miller apologized "to everyone that I have alarmed and upset with my past behavior.
+I am committed to doing the necessary work to get back to a healthy, safe and productive stage in my life."

-Vermont state police have charged the actor Ezra Miller with felony burglary of an unoccupied dwelling.
-This is just the latest after months of arrests, charges, and allegations of assault and grooming the actor faces.
+Vermont state police had charged Miller with felony burglary of an unoccupied dwelling in the latest incident.

 Miller, who lives in Vermont, is perhaps best known as The Flash in Warner Bros' DC superhero franchise.
 The Flash's own solo movie is still set to be released in 2023 – even as the studio has canceled a number of nearly completed movies, such as Batgirl.